markpub/markpub-org/documentation/MarkPub Basic Install.md

 ```

 **Initialize the document collection**:
-This step sets up the `markpub` configuration file and copies the HTML, CSS, and JS files needed to build a website.
+This step sets up the `markpub` configuration file, and installs Python and Node files, needed to build a website.
 ```shell
 markpub init /full/path/to/myDocumentCollection
 ```